JohnKendrick/PDielec/BuildDocs/index.md

 ~ TexOnly
 ~~ Snippet
 \noindent \href{preader.pdf}{"preader"} reads a list of input files and summarises the results in output which can be written to a csv file.
+\noindent \href{pdgui.pdf}{"pdgui"} provides a gui interface to the pdielec package
-\noindent \href{phonana.pdf}{"phonana"} reads an output file and calculates the contribution of molecular centre of mass and rotation to each phonon mode
+\noindent \href{phonana.pdf}{"phonana"} Has been replaced by pdgui.
+It reads an output file and calculates the contribution of molecular centre of mass and rotation to each phonon mode
 ~~
 ~